NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Bastion Archon.md

 abilities_mid:
   - name: ""
   - name: "Bastion Aura"
     desc: " (aura,divine,healing) 50 feet.
-All good-aligned creatures in the aura have fast healing 30 for as long as they remain in range, and they gain a +2 status bonus to attack rolls and damage rolls.\n[[Bestiary Effects/Effect_ Bastion Aura|Effect: Bastion Aura]]"
+All good-aligned creatures in the aura have fast healing 30 for as long as they remain in range, and they gain a +2 status bonus to attack rolls and damage rolls.\n\n[[Bestiary Effects/Effect_ Bastion Aura|Effect: Bastion Aura]]"

   - name: "[[Bestiary Ability Glossary/Retributive Strike|Retributive Strike]]"
-    desc: "`pf2:r`  **Damage Reduction** 22\n"
+    desc: "`pf2:r`  **Damage Reduction** 22\n\n* * *\n"

   - name: "Ultimate Sacrifice"
-    desc: " (divine,healing) If the bastion archon is slain by an evil creature, it explodes in a geyser of holy light, restoring 140 HP to all good-aligned creatures in a 40-foot emanation.
+    desc: " (divine,healing) If the bastion archon is slain by an evil creature, it explodes in a geyser of holy light, restoring 140 HP to all good-aligned creatures in a @Template[emanation|distance:40].
 The ground in the affected area is also subjected to a level 10 [[Spells/Consecrate|Consecrate]] ritual, and the ground is consecrated for 10 years (or only 24 hours if the ultimate sacrifice took place in Hell, Abaddon, or the Abyss)."

 attacks:
   - name: ""